Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid

 After we integrate the Grassmann fields out, we obtain an action for the ${\hat Q}$ matrix,

 where $\hat{G}^{-1}$ is the inversed of the Green function of the system.
+Here, recall, $\mathrm{Tr}$ also stands for the trace over time variables as introduced in the previous subsection.
 Because of the symmetry the $\hat{Q}$ matrix obeys, $\hat{Q} = \tau_{1} \sigma_{y} \hat{Q}^{\mathrm{T}} \sigma_{y}\tau_{1}$ (because of the chosen time-reversal space of the spinors, and due to the extra minus sign when interchanging the Grassmann fields when transposing the product of two Grassmann fields), one gets the saddle-point solution

 where in frequency domain,

 where ${\cal F}_{\epsilon} = \tanh\left( \frac{\epsilon}{2T} \right)$ is fermionic distribution function at equilibrium.
 Gradient expansion around the saddle-point gives the following action describing fluctuations,